Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion: Measuring atmospheric dispersion with the speckle method

 \subsection{Method description}

 Bahtinov masks are a simple type of diffraction mask and are used regularly on smaller telescopes to aid in focus verification.
+An optimal focus is reached when the diffraction spikes introduced by the mask intersect on top of an observed star, see \cite{Zandvliet2017} for a case study.

+The primary design parameters of the diffraction mask are the line density and the line orientation.
+The first determines the distance between the first order diffraction speckles and the central star.
+The second determines the direction in which the diffraction speckles appear.
+By combining multiple line orientations in the mask, multiple sets of diffraction speckles are created at angular positions corresponding to the line directions.
+For this work, we have chosen to adhere to the classical Bahtinov design with three separate pupil zones, because of its design simplicity and ease of production.
+Two of the six diffraction speckles created by the mask would be brighter, as these corresponded to the larger pupil zone on the mask.
+More optimal mask designs may exist, such as a superposition of lines with different orientations or a pattern of repeating sub-apertures.
+These are not yet investigated in detail.

-An optimal focus is reached when the diffraction spikes introduced by the mask intersect on top of an observed star, see \cite{Zandvliet2017} for an example.
-We argue that a similar mask, designed with sufficient lines over the mask diameter, can be used to measure the presence of chromatic elongation of the PSF.
+Now, we argue that a mask of this type, designed with sufficient lines over the mask diameter, can be used to measure the presence of chromatic elongation of the PSF.